Large Magellanic Cloud: Geometry

 The Large Magellanic Cloud has a prominent central bar and spiral arm.
-The central bar seems to be warped so that the east and west ends are nearer the Milky Way than the middle.
+The central bar, with a radius of 6,900 light-years (2.13 kpc) and a position angle of about 121°, seems to be warped so that the east and west ends are nearer the Milky Way than the middle.
 In 2014, measurements from the Hubble Space Telescope made it possible to determine a rotation period of 250 million years.

 The LMC was long considered to be a planar galaxy that could be assumed to lie at a single distance from the Solar System.
 However, in 1986, Caldwell and Coulson found that field Cepheid variables in the northeast lie closer to the Milky Way than those in the southwest.
 From 2001 to 2002 this inclined geometry was confirmed by the same means, by core helium-burning red clump stars, and by the tip of the red giant branch.
 All three papers find an inclination of 35°, where a face-on galaxy has an inclination of 0°.
 Further work on the structure of the LMC using the kinematics of carbon stars showed that the LMC's disk is both thick and flared, likely due to interactions with the SMC.
 Regarding the distribution of star clusters in the LMC, Schommer et al. measured velocities for 80 clusters and found that the LMC's cluster system has kinematics consistent with the clusters moving in a disk-like distribution.
 These results were confirmed by Grocholski et al., who calculated distances to a sample of clusters and showed that the cluster system is distributed in the same plane as the field stars.